dakshmehta23/DevOps/README.md

-# Setup Monitoring Server
+# INTEG ENVIRONMENT

-This will automatically setup Prometheus and Grafana on remote Ubuntu Machine to monitor health of the application.
+This is the file to deploy any image to integ environment.
+We are using seperate deployment file to achieve rollback.
+In case we want to deploy any prior version of the image this files comes handy.

-## How to Setup
+## How to deploy
-Change the IP address of monitoring server in ```hosts.yml```.
-Add the INTEG or PROD IP in ```prometheus.yml.j2``` under docker_metrics job target.
-Leave the PORT to be 9323.
+Change the IP address of integ in ```hosts.yml``` and change the ```docker_image_name``` in ```deploy.yml```.

 Commit and push the changes.
-GitHub Action will automatically trigger
+The image will automatically deploy.